'Brooklyn Nine-Nine' air date for final season confirmed

-The release date for the final season of Brooklyn Nine-Nine has been confirmed.
+The US release date for the final season of Brooklyn Nine-Nine has been confirmed.

 It was announced earlier this week that the long-running cop comedy’s forthcoming eighth series would premiere in August but no date was given.

 Now, NBC has confirmed via a new behind the scenes trailer that it will premiere with two back-to-back episodes on August 12.
+No information about a UK air date has been shared.

 It was also confirmed earlier this year that cop comedy’s forthcoming eighth series would also be its last.